-MPD CURRENT STATUS: The WI LESB requires that twenty-four hours of instruction be devoted to Professional Communications curriculum known as PCS.
+UPDATE: The WI LESB requires that twenty-four hours of instruction be devoted to Professional Communications curriculum known as PCS.
 MPD pre-service academy recruits receive 26 hours of PCS instruction.
 However, these concepts and skills are incorporated throughout all training segments whenever possible.
 Every citizen contact involves effective communication skills, so PCS is integrated into all subjects whenever possible, and incorporated into numerous scenario training opportunities.
+Appropriate social interaction expectations with community members is reinforced throughout the pre-service academy as well as extensive field training experience.